Unveiling m-Sharpness Through the Structure of Stochastic Gradient Noise: Introduction

 Interestingly, it has been observed that although mini-batch SAM was proposed as a computationally efficient variant, it exhibits remarkable generalization ability.
 In contrast, the original n-SAM \eqref{n-sam} offers little to no improvement in generalization \citep{Foret2021,andriushchenko2022towards}.

 \textbf{m-SAM and m-sharpness.} \textit{m-SAM} refers to dividing a mini-batch of data into disjoint micro-batches of size $m$, and independently computing perturbations and gradients for each micro-batch, which are then combined to update the parameters.
-Although m-SAM was originally introduced to improve computational efficiency in distributed training, it has been observed that for \(m\) below the batch size, its practical performance increases monotonically as \(m\) decreases—a phenomenon known as \textit{m-sharpness} \citep{Foret2021,behdin2022improved,andriushchenko2022towards}.
-The underlying cause of this phenomenon remains an open question.
+It has been widely observed that the practical performance of m-SAM improves monotonically as $m$ decreases, a phenomenon known as \textit{m-sharpness} \citep{Foret2021,behdin2022improved,andriushchenko2022towards}.
+It is worth noting that when $m$ is smaller than the batch size, the perturbation must be computed sequentially across micro-batches, which cannot be parallelized and therefore introduces substantial additional computational overhead, although smaller $m$ typically leads to improved generalization performance.

 The update rule for m-SAM can be written as: